ZetCode

 }

-This example demonstrates different ways to create Long objects.
-The valueOf methods are preferred over constructors as they may use cached instances for better performance.
+This example demonstrates the recommended ways to create Long objects.
+The valueOf methods are preferred as they may use cached instances for better performance.
 Autoboxing automatically converts primitive longs to Long objects.

 Parsing Strings to Longs